 As far as laptop line-ups go, the Apple MacBook range is fairly easy to get your head around.
-After a few years of having three bespoke models (MacBook, MacBook Air and MacBook Pro), the tech giant simplified things even further when it gave the Retina MacBook the boot.
+After a few years of having three separate models (MacBook, MacBook Air and MacBook Pro), the tech giant simplified things even further when it gave the Retina MacBook the boot.
 What’s left is the cream of the crop, regularly making appearances on our best laptops list.

 Now you’ve only got to choose between the lightweight Air or more powerful Pro.
 Easy, right?
 Not so fast.
 Each is powered by Apple’s in-house silicon, but how much grunt you get depends on what screen size you go for.
-And only one model has the fancy Touch Bar.
-And now there’s the choice of M1 and M2 processors.
+MacBook Pros have the latest M3, M3 Pro or M3 Max processors.
+The Air offers a choice of M1 or M2 processors.

 If you’ve been wondering which Apple laptop deserves a spot on your shopping list, we’re here to help.
 Our rundown covers the entire range, from least to most expensive, and explains why each notebook might be the one for you.

-You’re limited to just one screen size, but 13in is still plenty when it has a better-than-Full-HD resolution.
-Battery life is truly heroic, making this a go-anywhere machine that’ll let you leave the power brick at home, and it’s astonishingly light for something so powerful.
+You’re limited to just one screen size, but 13.3in is still plenty when it has a better-than-Full-HD resolution.
+Battery life heroic, making this a go-anywhere machine that’ll let you leave the power brick at home, and it’s astonishingly light for something so powerful.
 TouchID even makes the cut for quick logins.
-Choosing an Air also gives you the widest choice when it comes to colours: you can grab one in grey, gold or silver.
+When it comes to colours, you can grab one in grey, gold or silver.

 Why you’d want it: Distills the MacOS experience down to its purest form, with impressive performance at a price that won’t break the bank.
 Whether you’re an Apple fan or not, this is the best all-rounder laptop available for under a grand.
 It’ll handle anything up to and including photo editing, but you’ll want to investigate the MacBook Pro line-up for more demanding jobs.

-Thinner and lighter (who thought that was possible), yet with even more power – the M2 MacBook Air is as cutting-edge as Apple laptops get right now.
-It’s rocking an all-new design, with all-new silicon inside promising a 20-40% performance increase depending on what you want to do with it.
+Thinner and lighter (who thought that was possible), yet with even more power.
+The M2 MacBook Air is rocking a new design, with 2nd-gen Apple silicon inside promising a 20-40% performance increase depending on what you want to do with it.
 The base model gets an 8-core CPU, 8-core GPU and 16-core Neural Engine; you can step up to version with a 10-core GPU if you want more graphics muscle.

-Revealed at WWDC, the new Air also gets a brighter, more colourful screen, the option to outfit it with a whopping 24GB of memory, and an all-new keyboard with physical function keys (no TouchBar here).
+The newer Air also gets a brighter, more colourful screen, the option to outfit it with a whopping 24GB of memory, and an all-new keyboard with physical function keys.
 The webcam has been upgraded to a 1080p model, which now resides in a notch.
 MagSafe charging makes its reappearance, and it’ll manage rapid charging too.

 Why you’d want it: Even more portable than before, and with a slicker design, higher quality screen and even more power.
-It’s the MacBook Air’s ultimate evolution.
-The 13in MacBook Pro might also have an M2 CPU, but it hasn’t been upgraded like this has – if you always want Apple’s latest, this is the model to go for.
+It’s the MacBook Air’s ultimate evolution (right now).

 Tech specs: Screen 13.6in 2560×1663 LED-backlit IPS • Processor Apple M2 • RAM 8/16/24GB • Storage 256GB-2TB SSD • Battery up to 18 hours • OS macOS • Connectivity Wi‑Fi 6, Bluetooth 5.0, 3.5mm, 2x Thunderbolt 3, MagSafe • Dimensions 304×215×12mm • Weight 1.24kg

-One half of the two-pronged MacBook Pro refresh that landed towards the end of 2021, the 14in MacBook Pro is the smaller, more portable offering that won’t take up quite so much room in a backpack.
+One half of the two-pronged MacBook Pro refresh that shipped in November 2023, the 14in MacBook Pro is the smaller, more portable offering that won’t take up quite so much room in a backpack.
 With its arrival, the 13in MacBook Pro was officially retired, and the controversial Touch Bar with it.
 Crucially this generation also saw new M3, M3 Pro and M3 Max processors.

 Why you’d want it: Exceptional performance with a properly compact footprint.
 The 14in MacBook Pro is small enough to take on the move, but has the CPU and graphics grunt to challenge most desktop PCs.
 It’s perfect for on-the-go video editors and developers that travel on the regular.